UnifiedPush/specifications/specifications/android.md

 This broadcast receiver is the Registration Broadcast Receiver.

-### Optional features

-Some additionnal features may be added in the future.
-The distributor who implements it MUST expose the action linked to the feature.

 ## End User Application

 The end user application MUST expose the [Messaging Broadcast Receiver], allowing the distributor to send push related messages.